Project

 fnmatch(3) escapes '0' to '\'

-Added by Anonymous almost 15 years ago.
-Updated about 9 years ago.
+Added by Anonymous over 15 years ago.
+Updated almost 10 years ago.

 Status: